 To make sure the commercial contractor is a good fit, find out if they’ve worked on jobs that are similar to yours, and if so, how they turned out.
 How well did they adhere to guidelines?
 Can you get references from prior clients?

 To sort out logistics – namely timelines and budgets – ask how far out they’re booking, how they handle permits, and what their payment schedule looks like.
 Also, find out if they use local suppliers or if they source supplies from out of state, as out-of-state sourcing can lead to delays.
 Before you sign anything, ask if their bid is an estimate or a fixed price and find out how they manage jobs (do they use managers and subcontractors?)

 Follow these tips and ask key questions to choose a reputable ideal contractor.
 Covering all your bases will ensure that you hire the best commercial contractor to support your building goals.

 The Bellevue North shopping district is overflowing with malls, boutique shops, and art galleries.
 The desirable Wilburton neighborhood surrounds the Glendale Country Club and Kelsey Creek Park.
-Families that move into the area can take advantage of some of the best elementary schools in the nation including the Interlake and Newport schools.
-The commute into Seattle is eased by multiple highway bridges over the lake along with the Sound Transit and King County Metro light rail systems.
-Plans are in motion to improve the Bel-Red corridor, opening access to Redmond to the north, which is a major employer to the city’s residents.
+Families that move into the Bellevue area can take advantage of some of the best elementary schools in the nation including the Interlake and Newport schools.
+The commute from Bellevue into Seattle is eased by multiple highway bridges over the lake along with the Sound Transit and King County Metro light rail systems.
+Plans are in motion to improve the Bellevue-Redmond corridor, opening access to Redmond to the north, which is a major employer to the city’s residents.